Access to materials

 Digitization of course materials for Moodle

-During the Spring 2020 semester, Colgate University Libraries will be digitizing materials for use by faculty in online teaching.
+During the Covid-19 crisis, Colgate University Libraries will be digitizing materials for use by faculty in online teaching.

 Faculty may complete the Course Materials Digitization Form to place a request for scanning of materials from both Case-Geyer and Cooley Science libraries.